kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/1815-componentconfig-objectmeta/README.md

   Describe the consequences on existing workloads (e.g. if this is runtime feature, can it break the existing applications?).

 Yes, this can be disabled once it has been enabled.
-The existing component API's have a lenient path implementation for thr strict decoders that allow for previously overloaded configs with fields of the same name to pass validation.
+The existing component API's have a lenient path implementation for the strict decoders that allow for previously overloaded configs with fields of the same name to pass validation.

 * **What happens if we reenable the feature if it was previously rolled back?**